alm-tools/alm/docs/contributing/README.md

 > You are free to use some other IDE if you want.
 You can run `npm run tscw` to run the TypeScript in the background in watch mode and use your favorite IDE in the foreground.

 ## Where you test
-* Run `npm start` in another window to start alm in live reload mode
+* Run `npm start` in another window to start alm in live reload mode.
+Open the url mentioned in the console.

 # Webpack
 All our front-end js gets minified into `bundle.js`.
 This is what gets npm deployed.